 Can I foster outside of Toronto?

-We are a small rescue trying to make a big impact!
 Our resources limit us to GTA/Toronto.
-This means as far west as Durham Region, as far north as Barrie, and as far east as Burlington.
-If you are outside of the Toronto area, we do expect that you have access to a car for transportation of the dogs to meet and greets, as many of our adopters are city dwellers with no car.
+This means as far east as Durham Region, as far north as Barrie, and as far west as Kitchener/Waterloo.
+If you are outside of the Toronto area, we do expect that you have access to a car for for the purposes of vet visits and bringing your foster dog to a meet and greet.

 I have kids, can I foster?

 We do not foster out dogs to homes with children under 12 years old, due to lack of history with our dogs.

 This is on a case by case basis – the short answer is yes, but it depends on what we know about the incoming dogs.
 If they have been previously fostered with cats safely, then we have a better prediction of how the dog may act with your cat.

 I have three dogs of my own, can I foster?

 We will not foster out to homes that have three or more dogs, as the foster needs some one on one time, that you might not be able to give with four dogs in the home.